marlonbarrios/Them2028_/README.md

 It is about timing.

 ## Nick

-He said women should not vote
+He said "women should not vote"
 because choice dissolves order.

 He said opinion was not theirs